The Interview: Plot

-Dave Skylark is the host of the talk show Skylark Tonight, where he interviews celebrities (including Eminem and Rob Lowe) mainly about personal topics.
-The broadcast is interrupted by news reports about North Korea concerning its leader Kim Jong-un and the nuclear weapons.
-After Skylark and his crew celebrate producer Aaron Rapaport's 1,000th episode, Rapaport is upset by a producer peer, who criticizes the show as not being a real news program.
-He voices his concern to Skylark, urging change.
-Skylark agrees and later discovers that Kim Jong-un is a fan of their show, prompting Rapaport to arrange an interview for him.
-Traveling to the outskirts of Dandong, China, to receive instructions from the North Korean chief propagandist Sook-yin Park, Rapaport accepts the interview on behalf of Skylark.
+In the fictional talk show Skylark Tonight, host Dave Skylark interviews celebrities about personal topics.
+The show's broadcast gets interrupted by news reports about North Korea regarding its leader Kim Jong Un and concerns about North Korea's nuclear weapons.

+Skylark and his crew later celebrate producer Aaron Rapaport's 1,000th episode.
+Another producer later criticizes the show as not being a real news program.
+Upset by this, Rapaport urges change.
+Skylark agrees and later discovers Kim is a fan, prompting Rapaport to arrange an interview.
+CIA agent Lacey visits the duo and requests that they assassinate Kim with a transdermal strip of ricin via handshake to prevent a possible nuclear launch against the West Coast; they reluctantly agree.

-Following Rapaport's return, CIA agent Lacey shows up, requesting they assassinate Kim with a transdermal strip of ricin via handshake to prevent the country from launching a nuclear missile at the West Coast; they reluctantly agree.
-Skylark carries the strip inside a pack of gum.
-Upon arrival in Pyongyang, they are greeted by Sook and taken to the palace.
-They are introduced to Kim's personal security officers Koh and Yu who are immediately suspicious of the duo; when Koh finds the strip, he chews it, mistaking it for gum.
-After making a secret request for help, Lacey airdrops them two more strips via an UAV, but to get it back to their room, Rapaport has to evade a Siberian tiger and hide the container in his rectum before getting caught by security.
+Skylark carries the strip inside a gum pack.
+Upon arrival in Pyongyang, the group is greeted by North Korean chief propagandist Sook-yin Park and taken to the palace.
+There, they are introduced to Kim's security officers, Koh and Yu, who are suspicious of them.
+When Koh finds the strip, he chews it, mistakenly assuming it is gum.
+After making a secret request for help, Lacey airdrops them two more strips via a drone.
+However, to get it back to their room, Rapaport is forced to evade a Siberian tiger and hide the container in his rectum, before getting caught and stripped naked by security.